bbauska/JS-Animated-Slideshow/README.md

 You'll need to do this if you want to cancel the action that has been queued up.
-You can cancel a pending action using a function called **clearTimeout**.
-This function takes one argument, which is a variable that has been assigned to the result of a **setTimeout** function:
+You can cancel a pending action using a function called
+<b>clearTimeout</b>.
+This function takes one argument, which is a variable
+that has been assigned to the result of a <b>setTimeout</b> function:

 <pre>
 clearTimeout(variable)
 </pre>

-Let's update the **positionMessage** function so that it calls moveMessage after 5 seconds (5,000 milliseconds):
+Let's update the <b>positionMessage</b> function so that it calls moveMessage after 5 seconds (5,000 milliseconds):

 <pre>